 2) It is not possible to login to any newly created account without usage of at least one authentication attribute that satisfies the conditions in the requirement.

-Expected format of evidence: tba
+Expected format of evidence:

+Evidence containing the results of all login attempts, e.g. screenshots, log files, error messages.